Parses a string into a timestamp.

 unixtimeEpoch time in seconds (UTC)

 timezonestringoptional[a] If the timestamp does not contain a timezone, it can be specified using this parameter.
-Example are Europe/London, America/New_York and UTC.
-See the full list of timezones supported by LogScale at Supported Timezones.
+Examples are Europe/London, America/New_York and UTC.
+See the full list of timezones supported by LogScale at Supported Time Zones.
+Note that if the timestamp does not contain a timezone, and no timezone is specified here, an error is generated.
+If the timezone is specified here, and one also exists in the timestamp, then this parameter overrides the timezone in the event.

 timezoneAsstringoptional[a]@timezone Name of output field that will contain the parsed timezone.
 LogScale expects to find the timezone in the field @timezone , so do not change when creating parsers.